“Ich bin ein Berliner”

 Hello : )

-well it has been a while since I posted here and I promised you I will organize myself and my thoughts about my blog during my fall break.
-So here I am writing about my journey to Berlin.I always love to go there; as years went by I more and more understand that having friends and family in this amazing city is one of the best things that could ever happen to me.
-My stays in Berlin mostly just cover-up one weekend, but my latest one lasts five days.
-First, I was accepted as a participant of a transatlantic alumni dialogue the most exciting part for me was a question and answer session in the American embassy.
+well, it has been a while since I posted here and I promised you I will organize myself and my thoughts about my blog during my fall break.
+So here I am writing about my journey to Berlin.I always love to go there; as the years went by I more and more understand that having friends and family in this amazing city is one of the best things that could ever happen to me.
+My stays in Berlin mostly just cover one weekend, but my latest one lasts five days.
+First, I was accepted as a participant in a transatlantic alumni dialogue the most exciting part for me was a question and answer session in the American embassy.
 Second, I had a chance to meet my exchange student friends – I don´t even know if it´s still right to call them like this – well one of my friends actually never was in Berlin at all so we´ve decided that this would be the perfect opportunity to show him the city.
 Third, there is always something you can explore in Berlin and so whenever I get the opportunity to go there I will!

-Did I ever told you how much I love markets? – So, well now you know… Before we went to our event Tobi and I walked passed a street market at the river.
+Did I ever tell you how much I love markets? – So, well now you know… Before we went to our event Tobi and I walked passed a street market at the river.
 I just enjoy the atmosphere and all those open and kind people.
-Honestly whenever you have the chance to go to a market you should go.
-I prefer going to markets in big cities like Berlin it´s because there is an unique atmosphere.
+Honestly, whenever you have the chance to go to a market you should go.
+I prefer going to markets in big cities like Berlin it´s because there is a unique atmosphere.
 Experiencing markets in Leipzig I can say that I enjoy markets in Berlin more than here.
-Planning your next trip to Berlin you should definitely put a market on the to-do-list.
+Planning your next trip to Berlin you should definitely put a market on the to-do list.
 My favorites are the one at the Winterfeldtplatz it´s every Wednesday and Saturday and the Neuköllner Wochenmarkt at the Maybachufer Tuesdays and Fridays.
 After we ended our little shopping trip we went to the event to get our certifications.
 There was an optional tour through the Kennedy museum I decided to do, while my friends headed to the main station and some already had to go back home.
-Afterwards I met my friends at Curry 36 ratings say it´s the best place for Currywurst but well I think there are better ones.
-Finishing our lunch we went to a bus tour to see some of the famous sights in Berlin.
-At the end of the day we had dinner at Peter Pane.
+Afterward, I met my friends at Curry 36 ratings say it´s the best place for Currywurst but well I think there are better ones.
+Finishing our lunch we went on a bus tour to see some of the famous sights in Berlin.
+At the end of the day, we had dinner at Peter Pane.
 They have good burgers´ but I am sure there are better places especially when you compare price and quality.
 You may want to try Hans im Glück – I personally liked it more.
 Also for all those of you who want to save money go to these places for lunch.
-The menu stays the same but it´s cheaper earlier the day.
+The menu stays the same but it´s cheaper earlier in the day.

 Hope you had a great weekend!